 - Undergraduate degree from an accredited U.S college or university

-- Students who took the MCAT 2015, have a minimum combined score of 491
+- MCAT scores from 2015 must have a minimum combined score of 490

 In addition to UC’s vaccination requirement, the campus has implemented a number of health and safety protocols designed to keep the Bruin community safe this fall.
 For a full list of these protocols, see our UCLA COVID protocols page.

 Please see current precautions, requirements, and information for students.